rycolos/prop-e2e-pipeline-dbt/README.md

 Capturing data from both of these sources is important, as it's far easier to receive/be received by the vagaries of atmospheric conditions than to make a true contact.
 With psk data, I can see where my signal is going and what I'm receiving, but this doesn't adequately capture the true performance of my station that's required for a back-and-forth exchange.

 A third source is also present -- a static grid-to-geo lookup table.
 Rather than lon/lat, amateur radio uses [maidenhead grid locators](https://en.wikipedia.org/wiki/Maidenhead_Locator_System) for succinct location descriptions.
 To make for easier geographic analysis, I've derived a lookup table converting 4-digit grid locators to lon/lat (see scripts/gridsquare_table_gen.py).

+In the future, additional data could be included in this project, like further callsign information from the FCC's license data base and solar propagation information.

 **Data is modeled as follows:**